vintaclectic/website-content/post/styled-components/index.md

 )
 ```

-This will do just what you think, inserting those props as HTML attributes.
+This will do what you think, inserting those props as HTML attributes.

-Props instead of just being blindly passed down to the [DOM](https://flaviocopes.com/dom/) can also be used to customize a component based on the prop value.
+Props instead of being blindly passed down to the [DOM](https://flaviocopes.com/dom/) can also be used to customize a component based on the prop value.
 Here's an example:

 ```js
 const Button = styled.button`